 Clinical trials are ongoing right now at the University of Oxford to study the possibility of mixing the regimen of AstraZeneca, Pfizer BioNTech, Moderna, and Novavax.
 Pfizer BioNTech and Moderna were recently found to be interchangeable and can be mixed but only in exceptional situations.

-Will booster shots will be available in the Philippines?
+Will booster shots will be available in the Philippines after clinical trials?

 Budget has been allocated for booster shots in the upcoming year.

 Does the Philippine government plan on getting booster shots anytime soon?
+Will immunization practices add the booster shot in our Covid-19 vaccine practice?
 Based on recent reports, it is still not recommended but the Department of Health (DOH) has allocated a budget for it in 2022.
 DOH Undersecretary Maria Rosario Vergeire shared that the country doesn’t even have enough vaccine supplies to inoculate the entire population yet, as many have not even received their first doses yet.

 In the meantime, DOH is focusing on vaccinating more citizens while waiting for the go-signal of international health authorities about the plausibility of booster shots.